The Alzheimer’s Association is Here to Help

 Additional support groups can be found on our Community Resource Finder, a wonderful website listing a variety of Alzheimer's and dementia resources and services, searchable by location and category.
 See all Alzheimer's Association support groups.

 Respite Care Funding

-Funds raised through Amplify Austin 2018 are now available to help offset some of the cost associated with providing RESPITE CARE to caregivers of people with Alzheimer’s Disease.
+- Funds raised through Amplify Austin are now available to help offset some of the cost associated with providing RESPITE CARE to caregivers of people with Alzheimer’s Disease.
 Must be approved by Alzheimer's Association Capital of Texas prior to providing services.
 We will not reimburse for services already provided.